-Pampers was the first brand I went with since it's the most well-known.
-When I saw that they made an effort to produce a more eco-friendly diaper (Pampers Pure) that’s free of lotions, perfumes and parabens, I had high hopes.
+Kirkland Signature Diapers are a popular choice for parents looking to save money on one of their family’s biggest expenses.
+When I saw that they made an effort to produce a more eco-friendly diaper that’s free of lotions, perfumes and parabens, I had high hopes.

 Pampers Pure absorbs liquid and locks it away quickly, which is great, but I wasn't impressed with the absorbency results.
 The diaper's inner lining occasionally stuck to Chloe's bum, which irritated her skin and led to a rash.
 Plus, they didn't prevent massive blowouts.